tdebatty/java-graphs/README.md

                 return 1.0 / (1.0 + Math.abs(v1 - v2));
             }
         });

-		// Optioannlly, set a callback to get some feedback... builder.setCallback(new CallbackInterface() {
+        // Optionnallly, define a callback to get some feedback... builder.setCallback(new CallbackInterface() {

             @Override